-Wicker is also a member of the Commerce, Science, and Transportation Committee, serving as Chairman of the Subcommittee on Communications, Technology, Innovation, and the Internet; Environment and Public Works Committee; Rules Committee; and the Joint Committee on Printing.
-He is Chairman of the U.S. Helsinki Commission and Vice President of the OSCE’s Parliamentary Assembly.
-Senator Wicker is also a member of the U.S. Merchant Marine Academy Congressional Board of Visitors.
+Wicker is also a member of the Commerce, Science, and Transportation Committee, serving as chairman of the Subcommittee on Communications, Technology, Innovation, and the Internet; Environment and Public Works Committee; Rules Committee; and the Joint Committee on Printing.
+He is chairman of the U.S. Helsinki Commission and vice president of the OSCE’s Parliamentary Assembly.
+Sen. Wicker is also a member of the U.S. Merchant Marine Academy Congressional Board of Visitors.

-Senator Wicker has actively supported cancer survivorship programs and efforts to fight heart disease with the American Heart Association, diabetes, childhood obesity, and Alzheimer’s disease.
+Sen. Wicker has actively supported cancer survivorship programs and efforts to fight heart disease with the American Heart Association, diabetes, childhood obesity, and Alzheimer’s disease.
 He received recognition as a “champion” of polio eradication for his work to wipe out polio worldwide.
-Senator Wicker is the co-founder of the Senate Malaria and Neglected Tropical Disease Caucus and has worked to eliminate these preventable diseases.
+Sen. Wicker is the co-founder of the Senate Malaria and Neglected Tropical Disease Caucus and has worked to eliminate these preventable diseases.

 He has been instrumental in bringing more research funding to Mississippi universities for a wide range of health-related projects to fight disease and improve quality of life.
 Most notably, Wicker authored the Muscular Dystrophy Community Assistance, Research, and Education (MD CARE) Act of 2001, which created National Institute of Health centers of excellence to coordinate and enhance muscular dystrophy research.
 The Wicker Project at Children’s National Medical Center is a leader in muscular dystrophy research.

-For more information on Senator Roger Wicker, please visit https://www.wicker.senate.gov/public/
+For more information on Sen. Roger Wicker, please visit https://www.wicker.senate.gov/public/.